Last Updated on November 17, 2022 by Lori Geurin

 If you’re ready to start intermittent fasting, great!
 Remember to give yourself grace and be patient as you transition into this new way of eating.

 If intermittent fasting is not for you, that’s okay too!
 There are many other sustainable weight loss methods out there.
-The most important thing is that you find an eating pattern that works for you and helps you reach your health goals.
+The most important thing is finding an eating pattern that works for you and helps you reach your health goals.

 Intermittent Fasting Weight Loss Results: Intermittent Fasting Tracker

 Keeping track of your intermittent fasting schedule can help you stay on track and see results.
-Check out this intermittent fasting tracker that I created to help you get awesome results!
+Check out this intermittent fasting tracker I created to help you get fantastic results!

 Now, I want to hear from you!